openssh-rust/openssh-mux-client/crates/proxy-client/README.md

 It is currently still in early stage.

+Planned features to support:
+ - Execute command/subsystem on remote

+Features not planned:
+ - Local forwarding
+ - Remote forwarding
+ - Open new terminal on remote

+The first two are not planned since doing forwarding in the proxy client incurs extra overhead than letting the ssh multiplex master do the forwarding.

+The third one is not planned because so far nobody requests that feature.

 ## Development

 To run tests, make sure you have bash, ssh and docker installed on your computer and run: